 Mr Blobby joined the Princess Marshmallows range, manufactured by Taveners, bringing sugary goodness to Blobby fans around the UK.

 Marks and Spencers had a few Mr Blobby items in their stores in the 90s.

-One of their most popular products was their Mr Blobby Birthday Cake, the perfect way to celebrate a Blobby fan's Birthday.
+One of their most popular products was their Mr Blobby Birthday Cake, they sold 16,000 every week!
+They were the perfect way to celebrate a Blobby fan's Birthday.

 If you have any photos of the Mr Blobby cake from your childhood, we'd love to see them!